RasaHQ/rasa/docs/docs/reference/rasa/model.md

 class Section(NamedTuple)
 ```

-Defines relevant fingerprint sections which are used to decide whether a model
-should be retrained.
+Specifies which fingerprint keys decide whether this sub-model is retrained.

 ## FingerprintComparisonResult Objects

 ```python
 class FingerprintComparisonResult()
 ```

+Container for the results of a fingerprint comparison.

 #### \_\_init\_\_